RoboticCheese/longshoreman-chef/README.md

 To Do
 -----
+* TODO: Networking from the native Docker daemon to the Nginx container isn't working
 * TODO: Proxying to a Unix socket for package-based installs and a TCP socket for container-based installs is ugly and inconsistent.
 Should this be unified?
 * TODO: Look into other possible reverse proxies, especially if the buffering